dhardenb/space-frigates/docs/design.md

 * HUD

 I need to build another layer that is NOT a part of the "map" layer and is constantly fixed to the size of the current viewport.
 The HUD will contain things like the ships current status: energy, hull, speed, direction, mini map, etc...

+## Sound Effects

+* Main Thruster
+* Rotational thrusters
+* Laser Firing
+* Laser striking
+* Ship exploding
+* Shield lowering (might be difficult)
+* Shield raising (might be difficult)

+### Proximity

+Would be really nice to increase the decrese the volume of sound effects based on distance from player's ship.

+### Volume Controls

+Woud be really nice to provide volume and mute controls to the GUI